 - The Trovan Unique type is another pet chip protocol type in use in US pets since 1990.
 Patent problems forced the withdrawal of Trovan's implanter device from US distribution and they became uncommon in US pets, although Trovan's original registry database "infopet.biz" remained in operation.
 In early 2007, the American Kennel Club's chip registration service, AKC Companion Animal Recovery Corp., "akccar.org", which had been the authorized registry for HomeAgain brand chips made by Destron/Digital Angel, began distributing Trovan chips with a different implanter.
 These chips are read by the Trovan, HomeAgain (Destron Fearing), and Bayer (Black Label) readers.
 Despite multiple offers from Trovan to AVID to license the technology to read the Trovan chips, AVID continues to distribute readers that do not read Trovan or the ISO compliant chips.

 - A third type sometimes known as FECAVA or Destron is available under various brand names.
 These include, in the US, "Avid Eurochip", the common current 24PetWatch chips, and the original (and still popular) style of HomeAgain chips.
 (US HomeAgain and 24Petwatch now can supply the true ISO chip instead on request.)
 Chips of this type have 10 digit [hexadecimal] chip numbers.
-This "FECAVA" type is readable on a variety of scanners in the US and has been less controversial, although its level of adherence to the ISO standards is sometimes exaggerated in some descriptions.
+This "FECAVA" type is readable on a wide variety of scanners in the US and has been less controversial, although its level of adherence to the ISO standards is sometimes exaggerated in some descriptions.
 The ISO standard has an annex (appendix) recommending that three older chip types be supported by scanners, including a 35-bit "FECAVA"/"Destron" type.
 The common Eurochip/HomeAgain chips don't agree perfectly with the annex description, although the differences are sometimes considered minor.
 But the ISO standard also makes it clear that only its 64-bit "full-duplex" and "half-duplex" types are "conformant"; even chips (e.g., the Trovan Unique) that match one of the Annex descriptions are not.
 More visibly, FECAVA cannot support the ISO standard's required country/manufacturer codes.
 They may be accepted by authorities in many countries where ISO-standard chips are the norm, but not by those requiring literal ISO conformance.

 - Finally, there's the AVID brand Friendchip type, which is peculiar due to its encryption characteristics.
 Cryptographic features are not necessarily unwelcome; few pet rescuers or humane societies would object to a design that outputs an ID number "in the clear" for anyone to read, along with authentication features for detection of counterfeit chips.
 But the authentication in "Friendchips" has been found lacking and rather easy to spoof to the AVID scanner.
 Although no authentication encryption is involved, obfuscation requires secret information to convert transmitted chip data to its original label ID code.
 Well into 2006, scanners containing the secrets were provided to the US market only by AVID and Destron/Digital Angel; Destron/Digital Angel put the decryption feature in some, but not all, of its scanners possibly as early as 1996.
 (For years, its scanners distributed to shelters through HomeAgain usually had full decryption, while many sold to vets would only state that an AVID chip had been found.)
 Well into 2006, both were resisting calls from consumers and welfare group officials to bring scanners to the US shelter community combining AVID decryption capability with the ability to read ISO-compliant chips.
 Some complained that AVID itself had long marketed combination pet scanners compatible with all common pet chips except possibly Trovan outside the US.
 By keeping them out of the US, it could be considered partly culpable in the missed-ISO chips problem others blamed on Banfield.
 In 2006, the European manufacturer Datamars, a supplier of ISO chips used by Banfield and others, gained access to the decryption secrets and began supplying scanners with them to US customers.
 This "Black Label" scanner was the first four-standard full-multi pet scanner in the US market.
 Later in 2006, Digital Angel announced that it would supply a full-multi scanner in the US.
 In 2008 AVID itself announced a "breakthrough" scanner, although as of October 2010 AVID's is still so uncommon that it's unclear whether it supports the Trovan chip.
-Trovan itself also got the decryption technology in or before 2006, and now provides it in scanners distributed in the US by AKC-CAR.
+Trovan itself also got the decryption technology on or before 2006, and now provides it in scanners distributed in the US by AKC-CAR.
 (Some are quad-read, but others lack full ISO support.)

 Adverse Reactions to Microchips

 During the research phase of microchips scientists have indicated that when the chips were implanted in mice and rats they developed tumors in the area of the chip.
-In cats and dogs, however, the real rate of any serious complication from the implant of the microchip itself is at about one in a million.
+In cats and dogs, however, the actual rate of any serious complication from the implant of the microchip itself is at about one in a million.
 For this reason it is generally encouraged by veterinarians and humane societies worldwide to have your animal microchipped.